bgoutorbe/seismic-noise-tomography/README.md

  inversion is performed in the first pass in order to detect and reject outliers from the second pass.

+- `1d_models.py` takes dispersion maps as input and invert them for a 1-D shear velocity model at selected locations, using a Markov chain Monte Carlo method to sample to posterior distribution of the model's parameters.

 The scripts rely on the Python package `pysismo`, which must thus be located in a place included in your PATH (or PYTHONPATH) environment variable.
 The easiest choice is of course to place it in the same folder as the scripts.